zhxmath/zhxmath.github.io/_pages/publications.md

 1. **Zhang, H.** and Wang, H. (2021).
 Distributed subdata selection for big data via sampling-based approach. *Computational Statistics and Data Analysis*.
 DOI: 10.1016/j.csda.2020.107072

 1. Zuo, L., **Zhang, H.**#, Wang, H. and Liu, L. (2021).
 Sampling-based estimation for massive survival data with additive hazards model. *Statistics in Medicine*, 40, 441-450.
 (The first author is a Master student under my supervision).

-1. **Zhang, H.**, Huang, J. and Sun, L. (2020).
-A rank-based approach to estimating monotone individualized two treatment regimes. *Computational Statistics and Data Analysis*.
-DOI: 10.1016j.csda.2020.107015
+1. **Zhang, H.**, Zheng, Y., Hou, L., Zheng, C. and Liu, L. (2021).
+Mediation analysis for survival data with high-dimensional mediators. *Bioinformatics*, 37,  3815-3821.

+1. Zuo, L., **Zhang, H.**# , Wang, H. and Sun, L. (2021).
+Optimal subsample selection for massive logistic regression with distributed data. *Computational Statistics*,  36, pages2535–2562.
+(The first author is a Master student under my supervision).

 1. **Zhang, H.**, Chen, J., Feng, Y., Wang, C., Li, H. and Liu, L. (2021).
 Mediation effect selection in high-dimensional and compositional microbiome data. *Statistics in Medicine*, 40, 885-896.

-1. Liu, J. and **Zhang, H.**# (2022).
-First-order random coefficient INAR process with dependent counting series. *Communications in Statistics: Simulation and Computation*, 51, 3341-3354.
-(The first author is a Master student under my supervision).

 1. Wang, Y. and **Zhang, H.**# (2021).
 Some estimation and forecasting procedures in Possion-Lindley INAR(1) process. *Communications in Statistics: Simulation and Computation*, 50,49-62.
 (The first author is a Master student under my supervision).

 1. **Zhang, H.**, Chen, J., Li, Z. and Liu, L. (2021).
 Testing for mediation effect with application to human microbiome data. *Statistics in Biosciences*, 13, 313-328.

 1. Wang, Y. and **Zhang, H.**# (2021).
 Some estimation and forecasting procedures in Possion-Lindley INAR(1) process. *Communications in Statistics: Simulation and Computation*, 50,49-62.
 (The first author is a Master student under my supervision).

+1. **Zhang, H.**, Huang, J. and Sun, L. (2020).
+A rank-based approach to estimating monotone individualized two treatment regimes. *Computational Statistics and Data Analysis*.
+DOI: 10.1016j.csda.2020.107015

 1. Wang, X., Wang, D. and **Zhang, H.** (2020).
 Poisson autoregressive process modeling via the penalized conditional maximum likelihood procedure. *Statistical Papers*, 61, 245-260.